© 2018 – Routledge

 Business Bullshit shows you how to spot business bullshit, considers why it is so popular, and outlines the impact it has on organizations and the people who work there.
 It also outlines what we can do to minimise bullshit at work.
 The author makes a case for why organizations need to avoid empty talk and reconnect with core activities.
 This provocative, lucid book is essential reading for professionals, researchers and managers.

 'We hear business bullshit all day.
 But few know how it started, where it comes from or what to do about it.
-Andre Spicer is funny and clever on the topic and we badly need his practical wisdom to win through.' — Margaret Heffernan
+Andre Spicer is funny and clever on the topic and we badly need his practical wisdom to win through.' - Margaret Heffernan, Businesswoman and author of "Wilful Blindness"

 'Anybody familiar with corporate life will find this book extremely amusing—until realizing that it is dead serious.
 The battle against bullshit is one worth fighting, even if you lose it.
-Read Spicer’s book, and engage.' — Professor Martin Gargiulo, INSEAD
+Read Spicer’s book, and engage.' - Martin Gargiulo, INSEAD, Spain